Welcome to NZCER Assist.

 Guidelines for selecting the appropriate tests for your students:

 Our assessments, including PATs, STAR, and STwE, are specifically designed to assess student position and progress against the NZ curriculum.
 Each test is carefully aligned with a specific area of the curriculum, and the progression of tests corresponds to the expected average progress.
-It is essential, then, to consider the implications for students makin above, or below, average progress. it is important to note that tests that are too easy or too difficult may not yield precise achievement measures.
+It is essential, then, to consider the implications for students making well above, or well below, average progress.
+It is important to note that tests that are too easy or too difficult may not yield precise achievement measures.
 Such tests can result in ceiling effects, where many students achieve perfect or near-perfect scores, or floor effects, where students answer very few questions (if any) correctly.
 Therefore, it is crucial to ensure that the level of content in the chosen test is suitable for the students being assessed.
+Adaptive testing may be suitable for these students.

 To obtain the most accurate curriculum-based information about a student's knowledge, choose a test that matches their ability level.
 It is recommended to choose the year-level test that aligns with the student's actual position in the curriculum.
 For example, Curriculum Level 2 Year 4 test, Curriculum Level 3 Year 6 test, Curriculum Level 4 Year 8 test, and Curriculum Level 5 Year 10 test.